The Old Ways: Plot

 Cristina asks about a mysterious boy she sees occasionally.
 The group declares they don't know of any boy living nearby.
 Cristina discovers the "broken man ritual" from a book Miranda gave her.
 During another ritual, Luz temporarily subdues a convulsing Cristina.
 Postehki reveals itself to Luz, who seizes its heart, sacrificing her life to expel it and save Cristina.
 However, Postehki enters Miranda through the scratches Cristina gave her earlier.
 Cristina paints her face, taking over the bruja role from Luz, and they draw out Postehki through rejecting the old ritualistic ways in favor of a more compassionate approach.
 Cristina grabs its heart, throws it to Miranda, who stabs it - burning and apparently killing Postehki.

 Cristina's editor Carson is brought to the hut by the locals after he was found near La Boca.
 He's arrived to rescue her, but he's brought more heroin.
-Cristina is uninterested in the drugs, and instead determines that he has been possessed once she sees his eyes.
+Cristina is uninterested in the drugs, and instead determines that he has been possessed once she sees his eyes and sees a demon behind him.
 She begins the ritual to save Carson, having fully assumed the role as the new bruja.